 b.
 Staying at the hotel with the other Finalists will allow you to meet and mingle with them, share experiences and thoughts on the week as it progresses.
 This is an important interaction as you will formulate impressions, talk to your Finalist colleagues, re-form those initial impressions, and so on.
 You'll find your colleague's impressions to be informative and influential as you move through your interviews.
 You'll also enjoy getting to know your colleagues and your predecessors.
 You'll get an opportunity to do this during the week's evening activities at locations around D.C.

 c.
 You have money in your fellowship award to pay for all Placement Week expenses, including the hotel.
-If you do not use these funds for the Placement Week hotel, you are limited in how you are allowed to spend them.

 5. What do I wear during Placement Week, when do I need to wear it, and do I have to break the bank to update my graduate student wardrobe?

 Business dress and business casual are the appropriate professional attire for Placement Week.
 It constitutes the following:

 Men - Suit with dress shirt and tie; business casual would be a non-suit, i.e. a dress jacket (blazer, etc.) with dress slacks, dress shirt, and tie (optional).
 Dress shoes are an obvious component as well.

 Women - Suits (pants or skirts) with a blouse.
 Dress shoes are part of the getup as well.
 Hose is appropriate with skirt suits (plus, it's likely to be chilly in October/November).
 Business casual would be slacks or skirt with blouse or dress sweater.